c-reichert/km-move-outlook-mails/README.md

 #Install

 - Download and move the script (Outlook-MoveSelectedToSpecificFolder.js) to a folder you like.
-- Download and install my Sample [Keyboard Maestro Macro](Sample-File-to-Folder.kmmacros) and adjust the Folder name & script path as the comments in the macro instruct you.
+- Download and install my Sample Keyboard Maestro Macro ([Sample-File-to-Folder.kmmacros](Sample-File-to-Folder.kmmacros)) and adjust the Folder name & script path as the comments in the macro instruct you.

 #Known Limitations: